CtrlK

 Workflow Clarity

-The three-phase workflow (Capture → Monitor → Resolution) is clearly sequenced with explicit validation checkpoints: user confirmation before proceeding in Phase 1, drift checks at natural boundaries in Phase 2, and structured resolution in Phase 3.
-Multi-intent session rules provide clear sequencing and error recovery (resolve before opening new frame, handle pivots explicitly).
-The precedence rule for simultaneous skill firing is a thoughtful validation checkpoint.
+The three-phase workflow (Capture → Monitor → Resolution) is clearly sequenced with explicit validation checkpoints: user confirmation before proceeding in Phase 1, structured drift checks at natural boundaries in Phase 2, and resolution records in Phase 3.
+Multi-intent session rules provide clear sequencing and error recovery (resolve before opening next, handle pivots vs. scope creep).

 3 / 3